parse-community/parse-dashboard/README.md

 **How to use:**

 1. Enable auto-scroll via *Settings > Info Panel > Auto-scroll*.
-2. Hold the **Option** (Alt) key while scrolling in the panel to record the scroll amount.
+2. Hold the **Command** (⌘) key while scrolling in the panel to record the scroll amount.
-3. Release the Option key after pausing for the desired interval between scrolls.
+3. Release the Command key after pausing for the desired interval between scrolls.
 4. Auto-scrolling begins automatically, repeating the recorded scroll amount and pause interval.

 **Controls:**

 - **Escape key**: Stop auto-scrolling.
-- **Option key**: Stop current auto-scroll and start recording a new scroll pattern.
+- **Command key**: Stop current auto-scroll and start recording a new scroll pattern.
 - **Manual scroll**: Temporarily pauses auto-scrolling, which resumes after inactivity.
 - **Auto-scroll button**: Click the highlighted "Auto-scroll" button in the toolbar to stop.